-We have motivated in the previous sections how narrowing can be used for symbolic reachability analysis [112] using the vu-narrow command.
+We have motivated in the previous sections how narrowing can be used for symbolic reachability analysis [115] using the vu-narrow command.
 However, narrowing builds a reachability tree rather than a reachability graph, as the search command of Section 5.4.3 does for rewriting with rules.
-We have endowed Maude with a different narrowing command, the fvu-narrow command, that does fold some branches of the narrowing reachability tree in order to create a graph, with the difference that the search command identifies states in the rewriting-based reachability tree that are equal modulo axioms whereas the fvu-narrow command identifies states in the narrowing-based reachability tree that are equal modulo axioms under instantiation.
-This is similar in nature to the folding variant narrowing strategy [71] of the variant generation command of Chapter 14 but using rules instead of equations.
-Indeed, the logical model checking of [68, 8] is based on earlier versions of this fvu-narrow command.
+We have endowed Maude with a different flag, {fold}, that does fold some branches of the narrowing reachability tree in order to create a graph, with the difference that the search command identifies states in the rewriting-based reachability tree that are equal modulo axioms whereas the {fold} vu-narrow command identifies states in the narrowing-based reachability tree that are equal modulo axioms and equations under instantiation.
+This is similar in nature to the folding variant narrowing strategy [70] of the variant generation command of Chapter 14 but using rules instead of equations.
+Indeed, the logical model checking of [67, 8] is based on earlier versions of this {fold} vu-narrow command.
+An abbreviation fvu-narrow is provided, which expands into the full command but without any unifier filtering.